PhotInfo/presskit/README.md

 With PhotInfo you can:

-* display an image with the main tags in a single view
 * view all the Exif tags from the picture
+* display an image with the main tags and the map of the location in a single view
+* share an image with or without tags
 * copy the key data or the content of individual tags
+* share all the tags in raw or in human readable format or as a JSON
 * create a copy of the image eliminating or modifying tags for:
 	* the place (you can take it from another picture)
 	* the date and time when the photo was taken (you can take it from another picture)